 Our at-con volunteers help with Registration and Information, keep an eye on the Programming, staff the Con Suite and Green Room, and perform a multitude of other tasks that are essential to keeping the con running smoothly.
 Volunteering is fun, offers the opportunity to meet new people, and earns cumulative incentives including a free membership to the next Readercon when you work 8 or more hours.

-Please email firstname.lastname@example.org if you would like to volunteer at Readercon—or you can just volunteer at the convention, though the most interesting jobs may be taken by then.
+If you're interested in volunteering for Readercon, please fill out our new volunteer form—or you can just volunteer at the convention, though the most interesting jobs may be taken by then.
 Here's an overview of the core volunteer jobs:

 These are Readercon's hospitality suites.
 Con Suite serves all attendees while Green Room is for program participants.
 Restocking of snacks and beverages and cleaning up are the fundamental tasks in both rooms.
 Working in the Con Suite is a great way to connect with the folks of Readercon while providing much needed help.
 The Green Room is where the panelists go to recharge and relax, so volunteering involves helping to keep the room a haven from the bustle.